peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  - pdf: The probability density function (PDF); it takes one parameter and returns,
      |     for that parameter, the relative probability that a
-     |     random number close to that number is chosen.
+     |     random variate close to that number is chosen.
 The area under
      |     the PDF need not be 1; this method works even if the PDF
      |     is only known up to a normalizing constant, and even if
      |     the distribution has infinitely extending tails to the left, to the right, or both.